pubkey/rxdb/docs-src/alternatives.md

 The Apollo GraphQL platform is made to transfer data between a server to UI applications over GraphQL endpoints.
 It contains several tools like GraphQL clients in different languages or libraries to create GraphQL endpoints.

-While it is has different caching features for offline usage, compared to RxDB it is not fully offline first because caching alone does not mean your application is fully useable when the user is offline.
+While it is has different caching features for offline usage, compared to RxDB it is not fully offline first because caching alone does not mean your application is fully usable when the user is offline.

 # Read further